 Upon a comprehensive review, there were no substantive differences in planned actions and the actual implementation of these actions.
+SRVUSD carried out the actions as planned.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.